gipplab/Electronic-Laboratory-Notebook/README.md

 - Grouping experiments allows you to analyze them collectively, which can be helpful for drawing insights.

 ## 3. Focus on a Specific Experiment
-- Let's focus on a specific experiment that was performed in this research paper: Link to Research Paper
+- Let's focus on a specific experiment that was performed in this research [paper](https://doi.org/10.1021/acs.langmuir.2c03009).
 - In this experiment, we recorded a drop and analyzed a video to extract the contact angle.
 The contact angle data is saved in a text file.

 ## 4. Visualizing Data